ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/manual.md

 - `Horizontal`: A rotary control that you move by dragging the mouse left-to-right
 - `Vertical`: A rotary control that you move by dragging the mouse up-and-down
 - `Horiz + Vert`: A rotary control that you move by dragging the mouse up-and-down or left-to-right
-- Distance: the relative distance that the mouse has to move to drag the slider across the full extent of its range.
+- `Distance`: the relative distance that the mouse has to move to drag the slider across the full extent of its range.
 It does not apply to the Circular style.

 **Slider Double Click**